-- You can do this a couple different ways.
+- You can do this a couple of different ways.

-- You can pipe a rosette by starting on the outside of the rosette and swirling toward the inside…that gives you the classic rosette look.
+- You can pipe a rosette by starting on the outside of the rosette and swirling toward the inside… which gives you the classic rosette look.

-- You can also pipe rosettes by starting in the middle and swirling outward…that gives you the look of a rose.
+- You can also pipe rosettes by starting in the middle and swirling outward… which gives you the look of a rose.

 - Using different tips will give you a different look as well.